 - Must have 64-bit hardware.
-System Restore can only restore a system to 64-bit hardware.
-However, you can restore a computer with a supported 32-bit operating system to 64-bit hardware. - Note: If you restore a system with a 32-bit operating system to a 64-bit virtual machine, edit settings for the virtual machine and change its guest operating system to the 32-bit operating system before rebooting the restored system. - Note: BMR backups are not supported on 32-bit Windows systems with UEFI firmware. - Can be a physical or virtual machine (VM).
+System Restore can only restore a system to 64-bit hardware. - Can be a physical or virtual machine (VM).
 You can restore a backup of a physical computer to a physical or virtual machine, and can restore a backup of a virtual computer to a physical or virtual machine. - When restoring a computer to a VM, ensure that the VM configuration is compatible with the computer that is being restored. - Can use UEFI or BIOS.
 You can restore a backup of a BIOS-based computer to a BIOS or UEFI machine.
 You can restore a backup of a UEFI-based computer to a UEFI machine, but cannot restore a backup of a UEFI-based computer to a BIOS machine.
 For more information, see Restoring UEFI-based systems and Restoring BIOS-based systems. - Can have an operating system and files, or can be in a bare metal state.
-If you restore to a machine that has an operating system and data, the existing files will be overwritten. - Can have similar hardware to the protected system, or can have dissimilar hardware. - If the destination machine hardware supports the operating system of the protected system you are restoring, you should be able to restore even if, for example, the disks are different).
+If you restore to a machine that has an operating system and data, the existing files will be overwritten. - Can have similar hardware to the protected system, or can have dissimilar hardware.
+If the destination machine hardware supports the operating system of the protected system you are restoring, you should be able to restore even if, for example, the disks are different).
 You might not be able to restore if the destination hardware is incompatible with the source operating system. - Some non-Intel or non-AMD processors, such as Itanium, might not restore to Intel/AMD processors.